ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

 {% endhighlight %}

 <div class="note note-hint">
-  <p>Hint: Using a unique artisanNameTag for UIViews enables the targeting of specific UI changes made with the Artisan Canvas.
+  <p><b>HINT:</b> Using a unique artisanNameTag for UIViews enables the targeting of specific UI changes made with the Artisan Canvas.
 This works well for dynamic views that may or may not appear every time a particular screen is displayed.</p>
 </div>